 In the current climate of national energy reform it was decided to limit the scope of the review of the performance indicators as much as possible.
-However, the Final Paper, which provides for the expansion of the indicators to include gas, greater clarification of definitions, improved affordability and complaints indicators, is designed to enhance consistency in reporting and enable better comparison to be made between retail fuel sectors across jurisdictions.
+The outcomes in this Final Paper therefore reflect the least cost approach to the most appropriate reporting framework to accommodate the different stages of the competitive market operating in the jurisdictions now.
+Further, the Final Paper, which provides for the expansion of the indicators to include gas, greater clarification of definitions, improved affordability and complaints indicators, is designed to enhance consistency in reporting and enable better comparison to be made between retail fuel sectors across jurisdictions.
 It is considered that this will assist in the transition to the national energy regulatory framework.

-Notwithstanding the above, efforts have been made to limit the extent of any changes until a more thorough review by the new regulatory bodies (the AER and the AMEC) can be undertaken.
+Notwithstanding the above, efforts have been made to limit the extent of any changes until a more thorough review by the new regulatory bodies (the AER and the AEMC) can be undertaken.